 - Copywriting – Are you seeing the pattern yet?
 Planning and discipline are critical to your website performance.
 That same planning and discipline apply to the copy on your site.
 Show your customer consistency in how you talk about your business and its benefits to them.
 Over time, this language and messaging will change, but you don’t want that change to permeate your website in a distracting or confusing way.
 The disjointed copy can begin to impact the conversion of your web traffic into sales and leads.

 - Compelling Design – Yes, design helps your website convert.
 Intentional and coherent design helps your website convert even better.
 Unfortunately, like SEO, content, and copywriting, the passage of time can dilute your design aesthetic.
 This is OK and can even be important to keep users engaged (design assets do fatigue), but make sure all those transitions aren’t randomly scattered throughout your website.
 It can become distracting and undermine overall consumer trust and confidence in your brand.
 And again, it can impact the rate at which web visitors convert into customers.

-If your website isn’t producing results —revenue or leads — then there’s a good chance one or more of these areas is in need of web redesign.
+The bottom line: If your website isn’t producing results — regarding revenue or leads — then there’s a good chance one or more of these areas are in need of a website redesign.

-Thus, if your site isn’t mobile-friendly, there’s a good chance you’re losing 50% or more of your opportunities.
+If your site is so dated that it doesn’t work well on mobile, there’s a good chance you’re losing more than half of your opportunities.

 That’s a deep hole to dig out of if you’re trying to run a profitable online marketing channel.